kubernetes/contributor-site/content/en/blog/2025/k8s-steering-spotlight.md

 **Patrick**: It’s a good place to learn more about how the project is actually run, directly from the other great people who are doing it.

-**Maciej**: The same thing as with the project--it’s always the people that surround us, that give us opportunities to collaborate and create something interesting and exciting.
+**Maciej**: The same thing as with the project --- it’s always the people that surround us, that give us opportunities to collaborate and create something interesting and exciting.

 **Sandipan: What do you think is most challenging about being part of Steering?**